 Sea levels and temperatures aren’t the only things rising year-on-year.
 So too are a selection of the Gold Coast’s restaurants and cafes, rising to the occasion and doing their bit for the environment.

 From reducing waste and co-ops to food donating and composting, here’s our roundup of the Gold Coast’s best sustainable restaurants and cafes.

 They’re known for making the most mouth-watering pastries, wholesome dishes and an unrivalled bustling vibe.
 But Paddock Bakery are also at the forefront of the no waste trend.
-“We donate all of our leftover food to The Sanctuary, a refuge for women, children and pets of domestic violence,” says Chloe Watts, owner of Paddock Bakery.
 As well as using packaging and takeaway cups made from recycled goods, they also grow most of their herbs and some produce onsite too.
 The rest?
 It’s sourced from local, sustainable suppliers.